devisephp/documentation/source/docs/7-fieldtypes.md

 ##<a name="audio" class="ia"></a>[#](#audio)Audio

 >####Attention
 >This field requires a third-party API.
 Devise ships with one for [Zencoder](http://zencoder.com).
-Simply, provide us your application with an API key from Zencoder. **Important**: When Zencoder receives a request from your application it passes along a callback URL that they use to send back the re-encoded audio file.
+Simply, provide your application with an API key from Zencoder. **Important**: When Zencoder receives a request from your application it passes along a callback URL that they use to send back the re-encoded audio file.
 To do this you will need to do it from a public URL that they can actually see.
 To do this during development take a look at [ngrok](https://ngrok.com/) or a similar tunneling project.

 ```html
 {% verbatim %}